Brand Protection Services for Amazon Sellers and Private Labels

 When Amazon refuses to reinstate accounts or release sellers’ money, we take Amazon to arbitration.

-As sellers pivot into creating their own private labels, our team helps file trademarks & protect their brands from counterfeiters.
+As sellers pivot into creating their own private labels, we help file trademarks & protect their brands from counterfeiters.

 Listing hijacking is a phenomenon that every seller, big or small, should be aware of and actively seeking to prevent.